ekinhbayar/gitamp/README.md

 If you want to run it after reboots as well, symlink the service file under `multi-user.target.wants` via

 `ln -sf /etc/systemd/system/gitamp.service /etc/systemd/system/multi-user.target.wants/gitamp.service`

+## Issues

+All features requests, bug reports or questions can be posted in [GitHub issues](https://github.com/ekinhbayar/gitamp/issues).

+For security related reports please send a mail to security@gitamp.audio instead of using GitHub's issues.